 - No person shall keep a noisy, vicious, or dangerous dog or animal or one which is disturbing other persons, in a State Park and remain therein after he has been asked by a Park officer to leave.

 Check in at DeSoto's Country Store on County Road 89.
-If you arrive after hours you may stop in the Lodge Front Desk or call 256-845-0051 to register.
+Store is open 7 days a week 9:00 am-5:00 pm(CST) If you arrive after hours you may stop in the Lodge Front Desk or call 256-845-0051 to register.

 For more information or to make a reservation, please call the Country Store at 1-800-760-4089 or 1-800-ALAPARK.
 Email